-The use of props to help a baby fall asleep, is the number one reason a sleeping baby wakes up at night (something I learned from the Sleep Sense Program) Here are some common props or sleep associations:
+The use of props to help a baby fall asleep, is the number one reason a sleeping baby wakes up at night.
+Here are some common props or sleep associations:

 - Rocking to sleep

 - Even the *pacifier if your baby is dependent on it